SolWorks-Dev/idl-to-typescript-generator/README.md

-# SolDisperse
+# IDL Type Generator

-A simple web app to distribute SPL tokens to multiple addresses.
-Built using Next.js 13, Radix UI and Tailwind CSS.
+A simple web app to generate Typescript types for an Anchor program's IDL.
+Built using Next.js 13, Radix UI and Tailwind CSS + @shadcn/ui.

 ## Getting Started